 Table 2.
 International Classification of Headache Disorders (2nd Edition) Criteria for New Daily Persistent Headache

 (A) Headache for more than 3 months fulfilling criteria B-D

 (E) Not attributed to another disorder

-Subsequent new daily persistent headache series have not accepted such restrictive criteria and have been more inclusive, omitting ICHD-2 criteria C and D (Kung et al 2009; Robbins et al 2010; Monzillo and Nemoto 2011; Peng et al 2011; Li et al 2012; Prakash et al 2012) and arguing that patients who have new daily persistent headache with migraine features would otherwise be left unclassified and undiagnosed.
-This approach distills the essence of the diagnosis down to the presence of a continuous daily headache that starts acutely, without any clear secondary cause, and persists for at least 3 months.
-The 3rd beta edition of the ICHD (ICHD-3 beta) (Headache Classification Committee of the International Headache Society 2013) now accepts this approach and features revised diagnostic criteria that do not specify a necessary headache phenotype (Table 3).
+Subsequent case series of new daily persistent headache did not accept such restrictive criteria and have been more inclusive, omitting ICHD-2 criteria C and D (Kung et al 2009; Robbins et al 2010; Monzillo and Nemoto 2011; Peng et al 2011; Li et al 2012; Prakash et al 2012).
+Many argued that patients who have new daily persistent headache with features of migraine would otherwise be left unclassified and undiagnosed; rather, the entity of new daily persistent headache began to be simplified as the presence of a continuous daily headache that starts acutely, without any clear secondary cause, and persists for at least 3 months.
+The 3rd beta edition of the ICHD (ICHD-3 beta) (Headache Classification Committee of the International Headache Society 2013) now accepts this approach and features revised diagnostic criteria that do not specify a necessary headache phenotype or other clinical features (Table 3).

 Table 3.
 International Classification of Headache Disorders (3rd Edition beta) Criteria for New Daily Persistent Headache

 (A) Persistent headache fulfilling criteria B and C

 (B) Distinct and clearly remembered onset, with pain becoming continuous and unremitting within 24 hours